kstoneriv3/imputax/README.md

 # Imputax
 Missing value imputation with probabilistic models in Jax.
+Supported models are PCA, probabilistic PCA, and factor model.

 # Installation